Minor Inclusive and Emergent Leadership: Empowering Yourself And Others To Reduce Social Inequalities

 After this minor the student is able to:

-- Explain the importance of inclusive leadership with regards to the SDGs.
+- Explain the importance of inclusive leadership in tackling social inequality

 - Understand differences between students and mentees in how they view the world